How to Reduce Your Carbon Footprint in 21 Practical Ways

 Consumerism plays an undeniable role in carbon emissions on Earth.
 To put it simply — the more stuff you have, the more you’re impacting the environment.

-From plastic packaging to the fuel in the FedEx truck, all of your purchases use up vital resources and contribute to CO2 emissions in unseen ways.
+From plastic packaging to the fuel in a FedEx truck, all of your purchases use up vital resources and contribute to CO2 emissions in unseen ways.

 So why not try becoming more minimalist?
 Instead of buying physical DVDs, rent the movies digitally.
 Instead of buying paper books, get a Kindle.
 Avoid buying clothes, furniture, and junk that you don’t really need or use.